-The design of a building must always include an analysis of its actual surroundings and take into consideration its exposure to sunlight and the micro-climate it will undergo.
-The most appropriate insulating and finishing products to be employed must be evaluated as well, to prevent the occurrence of future problems, such as condensation and aggressive microorganisms, which could appear, even after a short period of time, and cause discomfort or even unhealthy surroundings inside the rooms in the building.
+The analysis of a building must always include an analysis of its actual surroundings and take into consideration its exposure to sunlight and the micro-climate of its surroundings.
+It must also evaluate the most appropriate insulating and finishing products to be employed to prevent the occurrence of future problems, such as condensation and aggressive microorganisms, which could appear, even after a short period of time, and cause discomfort or even unhealthy surroundings inside the rooms in the building.